JPautz/Group-name/README.md

 Implementation Completion
 * Projected date: //2017
-* Implementation of the specification
+* Implementation of the specification.

 Testing and Integration Completion
 * Projected date: //2017
-* Evaluating the implementation
+* Evaluation of implementation.

 ##7.
 Risks and Uncertainties